Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

-{ Recall that by fixing a probability distribution on the acting semigroup, a stationary measure is a measure which remains invariant in average.
+\begin{corollarymain} Let $d\geq 1$.
+Then, for every generic pair $A,B$ in a neighbourhood of identity in $\mathrm{SL}(d+1,\mathbb{R})$, the natural action of $\gen{A,B}$ on $\sd$ is stably ergodic in $\diff^{1+\alpha}(\SS^d)$ and robustly minimal in $\diff^{1}(\SS^d)$. \end{corollarymain} Let us discuss two comments on this result in the case $d=1$.
+In \cite{Barrientos-Raibekas}, the authors provide explicit obstructions for minimality of semigroup actions generated by diffeomorphisms of $\SS^1$ near the identity.
+Secondly, counterexamples do exist for Corollary \ref{cor:sphere-2} when the matrices are not close to the identity (cf. Example \ref{ex:non-ergodic}).

 The main results of this paper imply the following uniqueness result for ergodic stationary measures.
+See \S\ref{sec:proof-stationary} for the definition of stationary measure.

-\begin{corollarymain} In the setting of either Theorems \ref{thm:any-dim-sullivan},\ref{thm:example} or \ref{thm:sphere-2}, if the acting semigroup is finitely generated, for any probability distribution on generators, there is at most one absolutely continuous ergodic stationary measure, and it is equivalent to the Lebesgue measure. \end{corollarymain}
+\begin{corollarymain} In the setting of either Theorems \ref{thm:any-dim-sullivan}, \ref{thm:example} or \ref{thm:sphere-2}, if the acting semigroup is finitely generated, then for any probability measure $\nu$ on $\diff^{1+\alpha}(M)$ supported on a finite generating set, there is at most one absolutely continuous ergodic $\nu$-stationary measure.
+If such a measure exists, it is equivalent to the Lebesgue measure. \end{corollarymain}